Listen to Jackie Bowen address the CRC in Jacksonville.

-The Florida Constitution Revision Commission is convened every twenty years.
+The Florida Constitution Revision Commission (CRC) is convened every twenty years.
 It consists of thirty-six appointees plus the State Attorney General.
 The Governor appoints fifteen, the Florida Senate President appoints nine, the Speaker of the Florida House of Representatives appoints nine, and the Chief Justice of the Florida Supreme Court appoints three.

-According to the Florida Division of Election’s website, over 3.1 million voters are registered with no party affiliation.
+According to the Florida Division of Election’s website, over 3.6 million voters are registered with no party affiliation.
 That’s over a quarter of the electorate, and we’re barred from voting in primary elections.
 Due to past gerrymandering, safe districts still exist for both parties, and the majority of races are actually determined in the primary; not the general election.